CoreMedia/ckeditor-plugins/packages/ckeditor5-link/README.md

     An example implementation customizing link UI for internal links with custom protocol.

+* [How to add "target" attribute to `a` tag in ckeditor5? - Stack Overflow][so:cke5:target]

+    A good step-by-step guide describing the model-view design for `target` attributes.
+Skips the UI-part, though.

 <!-- ======================================================== [ References ] -->

 [cke5:docs:link:feature]: <https://ckeditor.com/docs/ckeditor5/latest/features/link.html> "Link - CKEditor 5 Documentation"